mdn/content/files/en-us/learn/javascript/client-side_web_apis/client-side_storage/index.md

 The {{domxref("Cache")}} API is designed for storing HTTP responses to specific requests, and is very useful for doing things like storing website assets offline so the site can subsequently be used without a network connection.
 Cache is usually used in combination with the [Service Worker API](/en-US/docs/Web/API/Service_Worker_API), although it doesn't have to be.

-Use of Cache and Service Workers is an advanced topic, and we won't be covering it in great detail in this article, although we will show an example in the {{anch("Offline asset storage")}} section below.
+Use of Cache and Service Workers is an advanced topic, and we won't be covering it in great detail in this article, although we will show an example in the [Offline asset storage](#offline_asset_storage) section below.

 ## Storing simple data — web storage